Paleofauna of the Messel Formation

 This is an overview of the paleofauna of the Eocene Messel Formation as explored by the Messel Pit excavations in Germany.
-A former quarry and now UNESCO World Heritage Site, the Messel Formation preserves what once were a series of anoxic lakes surrounded by a sub-tropical rainforest during the Middle Eocene, approximately 47 Ma.
+A former quarry and now UNESCO World Heritage Site, the Messel Formation preserves what lived in and around a meromictic lake surrounded by a paratropical rainforest during the latest early to earliest middle Eocene, approximately 47 Ma.
+A complete list of animal taxa was published in 2024.